effectivewang/effectivewang.github.com/a-brief-hisotry-of-unix.md

-# A history of unix
+# A brief history of unix

 ## The old age
 1937 - 1950, The computer was built to serve specific research or engineering purpose, like US Army.